robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ----
 ### 10. Set the server time zone 0:05
 ----
-1. Enter into the cpnsole:
+1. Enter into the server console:

 ```
 timedatectl set-timezone America/New_York